 Momentum continues at the state level to pass laws restricting non-competes in various ways.
-Several states have passed legislation essentially banning noncompetes for low-wage workers.
-Other states have limited non-competes for other categories of workers, such as technology sector workers and health care professionals (see Health Care Non-Compete State Law Chart: Overview).
-Massachusetts passed comprehensive non-compete legislation in 2018 limiting the enforceability of most noncompete agreements (see Statutorily Required "Garden Leave").
+Several states have passed legislation essentially banning non-competes for low-wage workers.
+Other states have limited noncompetes for other categories of workers, such as technology sector workers and health care professionals (see Health Care Non-Compete State Law Chart: Overview).
+Massachusetts passed comprehensive noncompete legislation in 2018 limiting the enforceability of most non-compete agreements (see Statutorily Required "Garden Leave").
 In other states, such as California, almost all post-employment non-competes are unenforceable (Cal.
 Bus. & Prof. Code § 16600-16602.5).
-More recently, Illinois amended its Freedom to Work Act, effective January 1, 2022, limiting the enforceability of non-compete covenants (820 ILCS 90/10 and 90/15, as amended).
+More recently, Illinois, Colorado, and the District of Columbia have enacted or amended their non-compete statutes to limit the enforceability of non-compete covenants, although the Illinois law expressly excludes garden leave clauses from its definition of covenants not to compete (820 ILCS 90/5, 90/10 and 90/15, as amended; Colo.
+Rev. Stat.
+Ann. § 8-2-113; D.C.
+Code §§ 32-581.01 to 32-581.05).
 For more on state law restrictions on non-compete agreements, see Practice Note, Non-Compete Agreements with Employees and Non-Compete Laws: State Q&A Tool.

-Further, on July 9, 2021, President Biden issued an Executive Order on Promoting Competition in the American Economy, which, among other things, directed the Federal Trade Commission (FTC) to explore regulating the use of restrictive covenants such as non-compete agreements.
-Against this backdrop, employers are seeking alternatives to traditional non-competes to protect their proprietary information and customer relationships.
+Against this backdrop, employers have been seeking alternatives to traditional non-competes to protect their proprietary information and customer relationships.
 One alternative is the use of garden leave provisions in employment agreements.
 Garden leave provisions extend the employment relationship for a period of time during which the employee continues to receive a salary (and sometimes benefits) but cannot go to work elsewhere.
 While garden leave provisions are not a panacea, they may serve as a helpful tool that employers can use to protect their legitimate business interests and prevent certain employees from immediately working for a competitor.